1. Cardiovascular disease

 For more information about blood pressure, visit the British Heart Foundation.

 Countless women experience premenstrual syndrome, and many believe its unpleasant symptoms are unavoidable.
-Common complaints include depression, anxiety, mood swings, headaches and fatigue.
-There are many theories about the causes of PMS, including hormones, vitamin and mineral deficiencies and blood sugar imbalance.
+Common complaints include low mood, anxiety, headaches and fatigue.
+There are many theories about the causes of PMS, including hormone levels, vitamin and mineral deficiencies and blood sugar imbalance.

-- Eat plenty of low-GI, carbohydrate-rich foods, like oatcakes and wholegrains which keep blood sugar levels stable and provide a sustained source of energy.
-They can also help with cravings, irritability and mood swings.
+- Opt for low-GI, carbohydrate-rich foods, like oatcakes and wholegrains which keep blood sugar levels stable and provide a sustained source of energy.
+This may also help with cravings, irritability and mood swings.

-- Research suggests that vitamin B6 – found in cereals, baked potatoes, bananas, chicken, beef and avocado and magnesium – found in spinach, pumpkin seeds, salmon, sesame seeds, white fish may improve a number of PMS symptoms, including those affecting your emotions.
+- Research suggests that vitamin B6 (found in cereals, baked potatoes, bananas, chicken, beef and avocado) and magnesium (found in spinach, pumpkin seeds, salmon, sesame seeds or white fish) may improve a number of PMS symptoms, including those affecting your emotions.

 - Foods containing phytoestrogens may help alleviate hormonal imbalances, but are not effective for all women.
 Foods rich in these natural compounds include flaxseeds, fermented soya products like tempeh, tofu and miso as well as beans and pulses like chickpeas and lentils.
 These foods are thought to help reduce the influence of oestrogen in your body, reducing symptoms such as breast pain.